While future stories in The Penumbra are inherently entwined, they are mostly standalone.

 Then the film slipped and the stage cleared.

 She coughed a bit as she shifted to get up, a mix of sawdust and paint fumes in the air, tinged with plain, ordinary dust.
-There was a low whirring sound, a few flashing, pale lights.
+There was a low whirring sound, a few flickering, pale lights.
 Her hands stuck into soft, plush smoothness.

 This place was different than the others.
 She recognized the clothes she wore as distinctly hers.
 Not shabby, not regal, but she was trying to make an impression nonetheless.